itsmariyam/itsmariyam.github.io/README.md

 # itsmariyam.github.io
-Mariyam's github page: A place for me to get creatuve with HTML, CSS & JavaScript.
+Mariyam's github page: A place for me to get creative with HTML, CSS & JavaScript.